 - Follow Susan Koch on Twitter

 Although the teacher will continue to teach full time during this year, she/he is available for speaking engagements and content consultations in her/his area of expertise when possible.
 The Vermont program is sponsored by the Agency of Education.
 The Vermont Teacher of the Year also becomes a candidate for the National Teacher of the Year award.
 For more than 40 years our nation has honored teachers with the National Teacher of the Year Program.
-The National Teacher of the Year Program is a project of the Council of Chief State School Officers and sponsored by ING Foundation.
+The National Teacher of the Year Program is a project of the Council of Chief State School Officers and receives several sponsors.